scruffyte/profusion-mail/README.md

 HOW TO USE THIS IMAGE:

-1. If you have valid certificates, copy them into the 'certs' directory.
+1. If you have valid certificates, put them into the 'certs' directory.
 They should be named 'cert.pem' and 'key.pem'.
-If you do not provide a certificates, a self signed one will be generated.
+If you do not provide certificates, a self signed one will be generated.
 2. Edit '.env' to your liking.
-3. chmod +x start.sh
+3. 'chmod +x start.sh'
-3. Run 'start.sh -d'.
-This will generate certificates if necessary, build and run the setup.
+3. './start.sh -d'.
+This will generate certificates if necessary, build and run the containers.
 If you would like stdout of the containers, omit '-d'.

+NOTES:

+- Submission on port 587 require TLS and authentication.
+Default username and password are 'profusion' and 'OL3GhU0k1v2' - but can be changed by editing .env.
+(If this were a production environment, I would not put the default credentials in the readme of a public repo (or in compose.yml, for that matter).
+There are various security problems with the way I've done credentials, and since this is a demo, it's not such a big deal.)
+- I wasn't 100% on the routing instructions, so I made a best guess; ONLY mail from $ALLOW_FROM will be accepted.
+Everything else will be rejected.
+Allowed mail will be routed to $RELAY_TO_HOST. $HOST_TO_RELAY defaults to '*' and will route everything to $RELAY_TO_HOST unless otherwise specified.
+Nothing is delivered locally.
+- This setup does not currently include DKIM.
+Without DKIM and DNS entries like SPF and DMARC the deliveribility of emails sent from this server will be very low.

 -----------------